BBernYY/SIGMA-format/README.md

 Sigma stores its colors in an intuitive plaintext manner.
 Instead of allocating mere bytes tot pixel color data, we use a full plaintext description from the CSS 3 color set!

+Here we believe quantization shouldn't be built to maximize efficiency and minimize loss, but it should be as intuitive as possible.
+Use colors HUMANS know, because HUMANS can see them!
 <br>
 ![epic picture fail](./assets/biden.png)
 ![epic picture fail](./assets/biden_out.jpg)